Speakers

 Valerie speaks nationally on topics ranging from elder law and veterans benefits to practice building and business management.
 Valerie has taught for numerous national organizations, including the National Academy of Elder Law Attorneys (NAELA), various state bar associations, WealthCounsel, Krause Financial Services, and Strafford Webinars.

-Since 2012, Valerie has also served as an adjunct professor for Stetson Law School where she teaches the Veteran’s Benefits Course to Elder Law LL.M. students.
+Valerie previously served as an adjunct professor for Stetson Law School where she taught the Veteran’s Benefits Course to Elder Law LL.M. students.

 image